 Cultural landscapes are built of relationships — relationships between people, between people and place, and between the past, present, and future.
 This holistic and relational vision for how we engage with place serves as the bedrock of Land Tangles’ work.
-Through this framework, Land Tangles Planning Studio offers a comprehensive approach to site stewardship and place making through equitable, ecological, and culturally-responsive history, planning, and design.
-Land Tangles Planning Studio provides a suite of cultural resource management, historic preservation, and landscape planning services that are outlined here.
+Using this framework, Land Tangles Planning Studio offers a comprehensive approach to site stewardship and placemaking through equitable, ecological, and culturally-responsive history, planning, and design.

-About Sean Dunlap
+Sean Dunlap

 Founder and principal Sean Dunlap has more than a decade of experience in historic preservation and landscape planning, with a dedicated focus on historic and cultural landscapes.
 In that time, Sean has led or contributed to a number of cultural landscape reports, National Register nominations, conceptual interpretive designs, and mapping projects, and has worked with a variety of clients, including the National Park Service, municipal governments, garden clubs, and land conservation groups.
 Since 2024, he has produced this work through Land Tangles Planning Studio.